Generalizing Goal-Conditioned Reinforcement Learning with Variational Causal Reasoning: Experiments

 \subsection{Environments and Baselines}

-Since most commonly used RL benchmarks do not explicitly require causal reasoning for generalization, we design three environments shown in Figure~\ref{fig:env}.
+Since most commonly used RL benchmarks do not explicitly require causal reasoning for generalization, we design three new environments, which are shown in Figure~\ref{fig:env} (excluding \textit{Chemistry}~\cite{ke2021systematic}).
 These environments use the true state as observation to disentangle the reasoning task from visual understanding.
 For each environment, we design three settings -- in-distribution (\textit{I}), spuriousness (\textit{S}), and composition (\textit{C}) -- corresponding to different goal distributions for generalization.
 We use $p_{\text{train}}(g)$ and $p_{\text{test}}(g)$ to represent the goal distribution during training and testing, respectively. $I$ uses the same $p_{\text{train}}(g)$ and $p_{\text{test}}(g)$, $S$ introduces spurious correlations in $p_{\text{train}}(g)$ but remove them in $p_{\text{test}}(g)$, and $C$ contains more similar sub-goals in $p_{\text{test}}(g)$ than in $p_{\text{train}}(g)$.
-The details of these settings in three environments are briefly summarized in the following (details in in Appendix~\ref{detail_env}): \begin{itemize}[leftmargin=0.2in] \item \textbf{Stack}: We design this manipulation task inspired by the CausalWorld~\cite{ahmed2020causalworld}, where the agent must stack objects to match specific shapes and colors.
+The details of these settings in are briefly summarized in the following (details in Appendix~\ref{detail_env}): \begin{itemize}[leftmargin=0.2in] \item \textit{Stack}: We design this manipulation task inspired by the CausalWorld~\cite{ahmed2020causalworld}, where the agent must stack objects to match specific shapes and colors.
 In \textit{Stack-S}, we let the same shape have the same color in $p_{\text{train}}(g)$ but randomly sample the color and shape in $p_{\text{test}}(g)$.
-In \textit{Stack-C}, the maximum number of object is two in $p_{\text{train}}(g)$ but five in $p_{\text{test}}(g)$. \item \textbf{Unlock}: We design this task for the agent to collect a key to open doors built upon the Minigrid~\cite{gym_minigrid}.
+In \textit{Stack-C}, the maximum number of object is two in $p_{\text{train}}(g)$ but five in $p_{\text{test}}(g)$. \item \textit{Unlock}: We design this indoor house-holding task for the agent to collect a key to open doors.
+This environment is built upon the Minigrid~\cite{gym_minigrid}.
 In \textit{Stack-S}, the door and the key are always in the same row in $p_{\text{train}}(g)$ but uniformly sample in $p_{\text{test}}(g)$.
-In \textit{Unlock-C}, there are one door in $p_{\text{train}}(g)$ but two doors in $p_{\text{test}}(g)$. \item \textbf{Crash}: The occurrence of accidents usually relies on causality, e.g., an autonomous vehicle (AV) collides with a jaywalker because its view is blocked by another car~\cite{tavares2021language}.
+In \textit{Unlock-C}, there are one door in $p_{\text{train}}(g)$ but two doors in $p_{\text{test}}(g)$. \item \textit{Crash}: The occurrence of accidents usually relies on causality, e.g., an autonomous vehicle (AV) collides with a jaywalker because its view is blocked by another car~\cite{tavares2021language}.
 We design such a crash scenario based on highway-env~\cite{highway-env}, where the goals are to create crashes between a pedestrian and different AVs.
-In \textit{Stack-S}, the initial distance between ego car and pedestrian is a constant in $p_{\text{train}}(g)$ but irrelevant in $p_{\text{test}}(g)$.
-In \textit{Stack-C}, there is one pedestrian in $p_{\text{train}}(g)$ but two in $p_{\text{test}}(g)$. \end{itemize}
+In \textit{Stack-S}, the initial distance between AV and pedestrian is a constant in $p_{\text{train}}(g)$ but irrelevant in $p_{\text{test}}(g)$.
+In \textit{Stack-C}, there is one pedestrian in $p_{\text{train}}(g)$ but two in $p_{\text{test}}(g)$. \item \textit{Chemistry}~\cite{ke2021systematic}: There are 10 nodes with different colors.
+An underlying causal graph controls the color-changing mechanism of all nodes.
+In one step, the agent changes the color of one node.
+The goal is to match the given colors of all nodes.
+In the spuriousness setting, we let all nodes have the same target color.
+There is no composition setting in this environment. \end{itemize}